strong-one/Strong-Note-Taker/README.md

 ## Description

 Note taking made easy and convinient, this app takes in user input in the form of a title, and any associated notes below.
-The user is able to add and delete notes.
+With the help of my tutor , the user is able to add and delete notes.

 ## Usage